learning-augmented-algorithms/learning-augmented-algorithms.github.io/index.md

 -   How to train (possibly multiple) predictors to best suit the needs of online algorithms and improve the average performance while ensuring worst-case robustness? -->

 This area has blossomed in recent years, both in terms of foundational theoretical results but also in terms of exciting applications across a broad range of settings, such as streaming algorithms, online scheduling, clustering, filtering, online matching, caching, system control, cloud computing, and many others.
-Previous workshops and seminars on this topic include [ALPS 2022](https://alps2022.epfl.ch/) at EPFL, workshops on Algorithms with Predictions at [STOC 2020](https://www.mit.edu/~vakilian/stoc-workshop.html) and [STOC 2022](https://theory.stanford.edu/~sergei/stoc2022alps.html), [Machine Learning for Algorithms](https://fodsi.us/ml4a.html) at FODSI 2021, Learning-Augmented Algorithms at [TTIC Summer 2024](https://www.ttic.edu/summer-workshop-2024/), and the previous iterations of this workshop at SIGMETRICS [2023]({{ site.url }}/2023/) and [2024]({{ site.url }}/2024/).
+Previous workshops and seminars on this topic include [ALPS 2022](https://alps2022.epfl.ch/) at EPFL, workshops on Algorithms with Predictions at [STOC 2020](https://www.mit.edu/~vakilian/stoc-workshop.html) and [STOC 2022](https://theory.stanford.edu/~sergei/stoc2022alps.html), [Machine Learning for Algorithms](https://fodsi.us/ml4a.html) at FODSI 2021, Learning-Augmented Algorithms at [TTIC Summer 2024](https://www.ttic.edu/summer-workshop-2024/), and the previous iterations of this workshop at SIGMETRICS [2023]({{ site.url }}/2023/), [2024]({{ site.url }}/2024/), and [2025]({{ site.url }}/2025/).